jjpospichal/Joseph-Pospichal-Project-1/README.md

     - Click on the **DEB** tab under **Getting Started** to view the correct Linux Metricbeat installation instructions.
     - Scroll to **Module Status** and click **Check Data**.

- - If the ELK stack was successfully receiving logs, you would have seen:
+ - If the ELK stack was successfully receiving logs, you would see:

 - [Metricbeat_receiving.png](Images/Metricbeat_receiving.png)